Frank Stout (artist)

 Frank Joseph Stout (February 17, 1926 – April 13, 2012) was an American figurative artist associated with post-abstract expressionist realism.
-He is best known for his psychologically penetrating, witty, and deeply compassionate portraits of individuals and large groups, and soulful landscapes executed with a painterly technique.
+He is best known for his psychologically penetrating, bravura portraits of individuals and large groups, raw, soulful American landscapes and painterly Italian landscapes and group portraits.

-He is also known for flowing figure sculpture in a variety of media, and his pastel drawings.
+He is also known for flowing, sensuous figure sculpture in a variety of media, and his deft pastel, ink and watercolour drawings.

-He lived in Vermont (USA) and Tuscany (Italy).
+He lived in Boston, New York City, Vermont (USA) and finally Tuscany (Italy).

 Life

-Frank Stout was born in Lynn, Massachusetts in 1926.
+Frank Stout was born in on the North Shore of Boston on February 17, 1926.
 After a stint in navy training, he won a place at the School of the Museum of Fine Arts, Boston, on the G.I.
 Bill (1949–1950).

-He married Constance Lyle in 1951, and moved to New York.
-As well as full-time painting, he did drafting work for architects I.M.
-Pei & Associates, a skill later enabling him to design his own modernist home in Vermont.
+Stout married Constance Lyle in 1951, and moved to New York.
+As well as full-time painting, he did drafting work for architect I.M.
+Pei & Associates, a talent later enabling him to design his own modernist home in rural Vermont.
 He travelled to Peru in 1954, invited to exhibit at the Society of Architects, and was awarded a commission from the American Embassy in Lima.
-On returning to Manhattan, Constance died.
-Stout married Chaewoon Koh in 1960, and an only child was born (Mira Stout, a writer); both appear as portrait subjects throughout his career.
+On returning to Manhattan, Constance tragically died.
+Stout married Korean aristocrat and scholar Chaewoon Koh in 1960, and an only child was born (Mira Stout, the writer and filmmaker); both mother and daughter appear as portrait subjects throughout his career.

-Stout's first US solo show came in 1960 at the Tanager Gallery in New York, showcasing many of the avant garde then gathered around the 10th Street galleries and the Cedar Tavern.
-Friends and neighbours included Robert Rauschenberg, Alex Katz, Wolf Kahn, Emily Mason, Marisol, Lois Dodd, and Willem de Kooning.
-Stout's career developed on through a series of solo exhibits at the Dorsky Gallery on Madison Avenue, continuing until dealer Sam Dorsky's death in 1966, when Stout accepted an appointment as Artist-in-Residence at Marlboro College in Vermont.
-After a hiatus from showing in New York, he returned to solo exhibitions with the Landmark Gallery in Soho in the late '70s to early '80s, with shows of flowing figure sculpture, mainly in terracotta, wire, and poured plaster.
-He then showed both sculpture and painting at a number of East Coast museums and galleries, including the Queens Museum, Fleming Museum, Museum of Fine Arts (Springfield (MA)), MIT (Massachusetts Institute of Technology) and Princeton galleries, University of Maine, and the Kornbluth Gallery.
+Stout's first US solo show came in 1960 at the Tanager Gallery in New York, showcasing many of the avant grade then gathered around the 10th Street galleries and the Cedar Tavern.
+Friends and neighbours included Robert Rauschenberg, Alex Katz, Wolf Kahn, Emily Mason, Marisol, Lois Dodd and Willem de Kooning.
+Stout's career developed on through a series of acclaimed solo exhibits at the Dorsky Gallery on Madison Avenue, continuing until dealer Sam Dorsky's death in 1966, when Stout accepted an appointment as Artist-in-Residence at Marlboro College in Vermont.
+After a hiatus from showing in New York, he returned to solo exhibitions with the Landmark Gallery in Soho in the late '70s to early '80s, with shows of inventive and bold figure sculpture in terracotta, wire, bronze, marble, and poured plaster.
+He then showed both painting and sculpture at a number of East Coast museums and galleries, including the Museum of Fine Arts (Springfield (MA)), MIT(Cambridge, MA), Princeton galleries, University of Maine, Kornbluth Gallery, Queens Museum, Fleming Museum UVM, Wichita Art Museum, KA, Sheldon Swope Art Gallery, (IN) United States Information Agency, (Washington DC).
+The Painting Center, (New York, NY), Mercer Price Gallery (VT), Roko Gallery (New York, NY), Lohin-Geduld Gallery, (New York, NY).